matthew-andrews/workshop-making-it-work-offline/03-offline-todo/01-scaffolding/README.md

 Again, this should be quite familiar: just some simple styles to make the to-do list look tidy.
 You may choose not to have any styles at all or create your own.

+We will leave `application.js` and `offline.appcache` empty for now and return to them later.

 ## Quick test

 Run any simple static web server, for example [node-static](https://github.com/cloudhead/node-static), in the directory